Leon, Nicaragua is one of my favourite places!

 This continued until 1979 when the country was finally liberated.

-Marvelling at this street art is one of the most iconic things to do in Leon, and isn't something you want to miss.
+Marveling at León’s street art is one of the most iconic things to do in the city, and isn't something you want to miss.

-If you don’t speak Spanish, you can also take a walking tour organised by a tour company too!
+If you don’t speak Spanish, you can also take a walking tour organized by a tour company too!

-It’s proper name is Cathedral-Basilica of the Assumption of the Blessed Virgin Mary.
-You can actually climb to the top and see the surroundings views for $2- this is easily one of the best things to do in Leon.
+You can actually climb to the top and see the surroundings for just $2 - making it easily one of the best things to do in León.

 If you want to get some cool pics, you can get them here as it’s not usually busy.